MMMZZZZ/Jellyfin-Migrator/README.md

 Jellyfin mostly uses hardcoded, absolute paths.
 There are the `%MetadataPath%` and `%AppDataPath%` path variables, but even those paths aren't portable because they use the operating systems slashes (meaning, `\` on Windows and `/` else).
 Even though Jellyfin might find the files without adjusting the slashes this still matters, see below.
 Long story short, *every* file path needs to be updated.

 This is what my first version of the script did.
 Update all paths everywhere.
+This is also where publicly available documentation ended at the time of writing this script (may-october 2022).
+Any tutorial and tool available on the internet does this (and only this) step.
-This works, but it doesn't survive a library scan.
+It works; everything seems to be there after the migration, but (as others noted, too) it doesn't survive a library scan.
 During the scan, Jellyfin "correctly" detects that all the old files are gone, thus deletes all metadata and rescans everything.

-I'm not sure whether only one or both of the next two steps fixed this issue since I implemented both at the same time and couldn't care to remove anyone.
-Seemed to be the cleanest to keep both of them.
+I'm not sure whether only one or both of the next two steps fix this issue; in any case it's certainly the cleanest solution to have both steps.

 ### Item IDs